 This solid-body electric guitar is an exact replica of Cobain’s famous guitar.
 It has a body made of alder, a neck of maple, and a rosewood fingerboard, a combination of tonewoods that gives you the iconic ‘90s grunge sound in a modern package (see full specs).
 It’s modified in the same ways Cobain altered his guitar, too, with a vintage tremolo, an upgraded Adjusto-matic bridge, and two DiMarzio humbucker pickups—the DP103 PAF-style in the neck and a DP100 Super Distortion in the bridge.
 The three-stage control setup uses knurled chrome knobs; the 4-ply brown shell pickguard and body shape are distinctive, while the New Old Stock finish completes the vintage look.

 The Classic Vibe Stratocaster is indelibly linked to its Fender identity and gives you a bright, clear, vintage tone with a powerful sustain even when playing with lots of crunch and distortion.
 The staggered pole pieces in the on-board pickups improve the balance between the strings.
 The look is unmistakably vintage, with a double cutaway shape that eases access to the high frets, while the 21-fret set-up and 9.5” radius neck make it slightly easier on those with smaller hands than other Fender models.
-At just under $400, this guitar delivers high value as well as high quality.
+At its price range, this guitar delivers high value as well as high quality.

 Ibanez GRGM21BKN ¾ Size Mikro Electric Guitar

 There is a misconception that ¾ guitars are just for kids, but this Ibanez Mikro guitar is certainly no toy.
 It’s built to the same high construction standards as the full-size models in the Ibanez line, using the same Powersound humbucking pickups and the same tonewoods in the construction.
-There are only two places you’ll see a noticeable difference: in the scale length (a diminutive 22 1/5” that’s great for young players as well as smaller adults) and in the price, which at around $150 is an incredible value for the sound and construction quality
+There are only two places you’ll see a noticeable difference: in the scale length (a diminutive 22 1/5” that’s great for young players as well as smaller adults) and in its price range, which makes it an incredible value for the sound and construction quality

 Choosing the Best Electric Guitar for Small Hands – Which Model?